maxofn/fdReconstruct/README.md

 This repository provides the code and data considered in the work

-Maximilian Ofner, Siegfried Hörmann "Covariate-informed reconstruction of partially observed functional data via factor models," Electronic Journal of Statistics, Electron.
-J. Statist.
-19(1), 1981-2000, (2025)
+Ofner, M., & Hörmann, S. (2025).
+Covariate-informed reconstruction of partially observed functional data via factor models.
+Electronic Journal of Statistics, 19(1), 1981-2000.

 ## Installation